Relative hyperbolicity of free extensions of free groups: Introduction

 \subsection{From admissible subgroup systems to relative hyperbolicity}

-To prove relative hyperbolicity, we electrocute all the copies of the admissible subgroup system $\calK$ in the extension group; and use three \emph{flaring} conditions for conjugacy classes along pairs of paths on electrocuted Cayley graph of the extension group (Propositions \ref{conjflare}, \ref{strictflare},\ref{cbhfc}) to show that electrocuted graph flares.
+To prove relative hyperbolicity, we electrify all the copies of the admissible subgroup system $\calK$ in the extension group; and use three \emph{flaring} conditions for conjugacy classes along pairs of paths on electrified Cayley graph of the extension group (Propositions \ref{conjflare}, \ref{strictflare},\ref{cbhfc}) to show that electrified graph flares.
 This results in relative hyperbolicity, as indicated in Theorem 4.6 of Mj--Reeves (\cite{{MjR-08}}) (recorded as Theorem \ref{mj-reeves} in Section \ref{sec:relhyp}).

-The electrocution process has two steps, and the \textit{cone bounded hallways strictly flare condition} (Proposition\ref{cbhfc}) is what gives \emph{strong} relative hyperbolicity.
+The electrification process has two steps, and the \textit{cone bounded hallways strictly flare condition} (Proposition \ref{cbhfc}) is what gives \emph{strong} relative hyperbolicity.
 A generalization of the Bestvina-Feighn Annuli Flare Condition (\cite{BF-92}) into the framework of relative hyperbolicity; cone bounded hallway strictly flare condition is what establishes the \emph{mutually cobounded} property of Bowditch (see \cite[Definition 2.3, Lemma 2.4]{MjR-08} and hence \emph{bounded coset penetration property}.